Existence and obstructions for the curvature on compact manifolds with boundary

 This implies that $J$ is bounded from below.
 Using that the trace embedding $W^{1,2}(M)\rightarrow L^q(\partial M)$ is continuous (in fact, compact) for all $q\geq 1$, as in the proof of Proposition \ref{propn=2} we can find a minimizer $u_0$ for $J$, since $1-\gamma>0$.

 By Lagrange multiplier method, there exists a constant $\lambda$ such that for all $\varphi\in W^{1,2}(M)$ it holds

-By choosing $\varphi\equiv 1$, we get that $\lambda=-1$.
+By choosing $\varphi\equiv 1$, we get that $\lambda\gamma=-1$.
 Thus $u$ is a solution to \eqref{eq039}. \end{proof}

-In \cite{MR1417436} the authors have found sufficient condition to assure that $k\in PC^0(g)$.
-They have constructed a new functional which satisfies the Palais Smale condition in a suitable space and possesses the same critical set as $J$.
+In \cite{MR1417436} the authors found sufficient conditions to assure that $k\in PC^0(g)$.
+They constructed a new functional that satisfies the Palais Smale condition in a suitable space and possesses the same critical set as $J$.

 \begin{theorem} Let $(M,g)$ be a compact Riemannian surface with nonempty boundary, $\chi(M)=1$ and geodesic boundary.
 Let $K\in C^\infty(M)$ \begin{itemize} \item[(a)] If $K\in \mbox{PC}(g)$, then $K$ is positive somewhere. \item[(b)] Suppose $K_g=k>0$ is constant and $K$ is positive somewhere.
 Let $\gamma\in(0,1)$.
 Then there exists a smooth solution $u$ of the problem